hashicorp/vault/website/source/docs/guides/upgrading/index.html.md

 Please ensure that you also read the version-specific upgrade notes which can be found in the sidebar.

+**Always** back up your data before upgrading!
+Vault does not make backwards-compatibility guarantees for its data store.
+If you need to roll back to a previous version of Vault, it is always a good idea to roll back your data store as well.

 ## Non-HA Installations

 Upgrading non-HA installations of Vault is as simple as replacing the Vault